 Telescoping adjustable mirrors for looking into areas where accessibility is limited and a flame mirror to inspect the interiors of oil burners are important additions as well.
 Having a tool vest provides portability to carry things like the flashlight, a moisture meter, infrared thermometer, electrical testers, cell phone, and a mirror among other commonly needed items.

-High quality disposable dust masks can protect against dust and other contaminates such as insulation particles that may get into the lungs.
+High-quality disposable dust masks can protect against dust and other contaminants such as insulation particles that may get into the lungs.
 In addition, inspectors should have a respirator for the times when they must enter areas containing materials that represent biological hazards.
 These can include viral, bacterial and fungal organisms that can lodge in the respiratory system as well as asbestos and other carcinogens.

 In addition to E&O insurance coverage, home inspectors are best served by also having

 General Liability insurance.
 This provides them with coverage if damage occurs to the home or someone is physically harmed at the home due to some type of negligence by the inspector, such as a falling ladder.

 Although training and experience are key determinants of the ability of a home inspector, they can only be maximized through the proper home inspection tools.
 These tools not only provide the means for the most effective inspection, they also provide the highest level of safety to the inspector, the occupants, and the business of the inspector.